IBM/automation-ibmcloud-infra-zos-dev/README.md

 > The Security and Compliance scan currently has a set of known [exceptions](#exceptions) see below.

 This suite of automation can be used for a Proof of Technology environment, or used as a foundation for production workloads with a fully working end-to-end cloud-native environment.
 The base environment provides a collection of shared services, an edge network, a management network, and a workload network.
-This automation contains includes OpenShift Developer Tools from the [Cloud-Native Toolkit project](https://cloudnativetoolkit.dev/)
+This automation includes OpenShift Developer Tools from the [Cloud-Native Toolkit project](https://cloudnativetoolkit.dev/)

 **Shared services**